cmmid/cmmid.github.io/ncov/time-varying-r/index.md

 -   An apparent recent increase in the reproduction number may be a a result of outdated estimates in the delays from onset to confirmation if cases are now confirmed more rapidly.
--   This uses data from across China; diagnostic capabilities may vary in different parts of the countries, adding uncertainty to the reported numbers.
+-   This uses data from across China; both transmissibility and diagnostic capabilities may vary in different parts of the countries, adding uncertainty to the reported numbers.
 -   The method is robust to under-reporting in general but susceptible to pronounced changes in the proprotion of cases reported; recent media attention could, for example, have led to changes in